Markerless Head Tracking for Accurate and Accessible Neuronavigation: Discussion

 \section{Discussion}

-Compared to prior work on markerless neuronavigation~\cite{matsuda2023marle}, our study introduced advances in several key areas.
-First, we utilized MediaPipe’s 468 facial landmarks, which are denser and more accurate than the Dlib landmarks used previously~\cite{chandel2023comparison}.
-Second, we employed higher-resolution cameras for all markerless algorithms, including our re-implementation of MarLe ($3840\times2160$ compared to $2048\times1536$, $1920\times1080$, and $1280\times720$), thus enhancing facial geometry capture.
-Third, instead of using a single RGB input, our methods incorporated data from stereo RGB and time-of-flight depth sensors for richer 3D information.
-Fourth, we utilized advanced, individualized priors through the construction of personalized face and head models rather than generic anthropometric models, and showed the differences between the two options.
-Finally, we evaluated the spatiotemporal accuracy of 3D tracking in a diverse sample of 50 subjects, compared to a single subject in the prior work.
+We developed methods for accurate markerless head tracking using consumer-grade RGB-D cameras.
+Color and depth data were combined with statistical priors to create individualized head models.
+Tracking performance was evaluated and compared with a conventional marker-based system in a diverse sample of 50 subjects.

-Our key finding is that head pose tracking methods that incorporate depth information, whether inferred via stereo pixel correspondence or measured directly by time-of-flight sensors, substantially outperform Monocular RGB-based techniques in both translational and angular accuracy, and they excel when subject-specific 3D priors (PHM) are employed.
+Our key findings are that head pose tracking methods that incorporate depth information, whether inferred via stereo pixel correspondence or measured directly by IR depth sensors, substantially outperform Monocular RGB-based techniques in both translational and angular accuracy.
+In addition, they excel when subject-specific 3D priors (PHM) are employed.
 Interestingly, with such personalized head models based on statistical priors, we observed better translational accuracy improvement of the sparse, stereo-based method and better angular accuracy improvement of the dense, depth-based method.
 These findings suggest that accurate and robust markerless neuronavigation may benefit from multimodal approaches that combine the strengths of stereo RGB and depth sensors with personalized head models.
 Conversely, monocular RGB-based methods did not benefit from the use of personalized head models, likely due to the inherent limitations of monocular vision for 3D localization.

 While this study utilized statistical priors fitted to camera-acquired facial geometry to construct the PHM, the proposed framework is compatible with subject-specific head models obtained via alternative modalities, including MRI, which is common in TMS research studies.
 The incorporation of ground-truth anatomical data would eliminate the need for shape estimation, thereby simplifying the workflow and potentially enhancing tracking accuracy by minimizing facial geometry approximation errors.